pschool-in/curriculum/content/grammar/new-topics/conjunction-2.md

 Pink *and (or, but)* yellow are two colors.
 I think there are two *or (and, so)* three pens.
 Tie your laces *so (and, or)* you don't fall.
-I like shoes *but (so, or)* my sister likes sandles.
+I like shoes *but (so, or)* my sister likes sandals.
 ```

 ### Right Match (label)

-Choose the piece with correct conjunction. (title)
+Choose the piece with the correct conjunction. (title)
 ```
 I like drawing, and painting, so painting
 She is smart, but rude, so rude